prof3ssorSt3v3/mad9011/docs/modules/week10/README.md

 [Reference: SVG text](./svg.md#svg-text)

 #### Text & web fonts
-We will follow along this video tutorial to practice using `<text>` elements to add live/accessible texts inside an embedded SVG and apply web fonts to it.
+We will follow along this video tutorial to practice using `<text>` element to add live/accessible texts inside an embedded SVG and apply web fonts to it.

 <YouTube
   title="SVG: text & web fonts"